WLAN-Pi/wlanpihotspot/README.md

 Once you have made your changes, hit Ctrl-X in the nano editor to exit and hit "Y" to save the changes when prompted.

-Next, flip the WLANPi back in to "Hotspot" mode as described in previous sections.
-After the accompanying reboot, the WLANPi should operate using the newly configured parameters.
+Next, flip the WLANPi in to "Hotspot" mode using the front panel controls of the WLAN Pi.
+The required front panel option is: "Menu > Modes > HotSpot > Confirm".
+This will trigger a reboot of the WPAN Pi to switch it into to hotpot mode.
+After the accompanying reboot, the WLANPi should operate using the parameters configured in hostapd.conf.

+If you need to make any subsequent alterations to the parameters configured in hostapd.conf, after making your edits, reboot the WLAN Pi so that they take effect.

 # Using Hotspot Mode

-Following the WLANPi reboot, by default, an SSID of "wlanpi_hotspot" will be available on channel 36.
-You can join the SSID with a wireless client (e.g. your laptop) using the default shared key: "wifipros".
+Following the WLANPi reboot, your configured hotspot SSID should be available in the network list shown on your wireless client (e.g. laptop).

-Once you have joined the SSID, an IP address is assigned to your client device via DHCP and you will have access to the WLANPi.
-You will be able to access features such as the speedtest using a browser pointed at : http://192.168.88.1/
+Once you have joined the SSID, an IP address is assigned to your client device via DHCP and you will have access to the WLAN Pi itself (e.g. SSH to 192.168.88.1).
+You will be able to access features such as the built-in speedtest utility using a browser pointed at : http://192.168.88.1/

-# Background
+If the Ethernet port of the WLAN Pi is connected to a switch port that can provide an IP address to the WAN Pi, traffic can be forwarded (routed) from your wireless client and out to the Ethernet port.
+This can be useful to provide an extended network connection from an existing wired network.

+# Developer Information - (Regular Users Do Not Need This Information)

+## Mode Switching Background (Developer Info)

 (It is possible to flip in to Hotspot mode using the Linux CLI, but it is strongly recommended to use the native WLANPi front panel navigation menu)